-Scientists estimate that even if Europe alone used only conventional tillage to control weeds, the carbon dioxide emissions from cultivated soil would double.14 And that’s without taking into account the greenhouse gas emissions released from the fuel and energy consumed by tilling machinery.
-In 2014 alone, a decrease in tillage led to a reduction in carbon emissions equivalent to removing nearly 2 million cars from the road.15
+And that’s without taking into account the greenhouse gas emissions released from the fuel and energy consumed by tilling machinery.
+In 2014 alone, a decrease in tillage led to a reduction in carbon emissions equivalent to removing nearly 2 million cars from the road.14

 Preserving Water Sources

 No-till and reduced tillage practices are key to keeping water safe and conserving this precious resource.

 When farmers don’t till, they help the soil retain water and moisture levels.
 More moisture in the ground means less runoff and more water readily available for crops, which in turn reduces the need for irrigation.

 Based on research and monitoring data, glyphosate does not pose a hazard to human health through surface water or drinking water and there is no evidence of any persistent groundwater contamination by glyphosate.15-30 Glyphosate has a unique combination of qualities that allow it to bind strongly to the soil, making it unlikely to leach into groundwater.
 And, it degrades into naturally occurring substances like carbon dioxide, nitrogen and phosphate.31

 Like farmers, we think in generations.
 We aim to ensure bountiful harvests today and leave the planet and our communities in better shape for our children and the generations to come.
 In addition, we have a robust stewardship program in place to understand and minimize any potential negative impact on human health or the environment.